wlwg/aws-sns-message-validator/README.md

 - Make sure you have Python>=3.7 installed.
 (Create a virtual environment if you want to.)
 - Checkout this repo and install dev dependencies by `python3 -m pip install -r requirements.txt`
 - Run `FLASK_APP=flask_example.py flask run --port=5000` to start an http server.
 - Use `ngrok` to expose the local server to the public internet (`./ngrok http -bind-tls=true localhost:5000`).
-Now you should get a public endpoint (`https://xxxxxxxx.ngrok.io`) for SNS.
+Now you should get a public endpoint (`https://xxxxxxxx.ngrok.io`) that can be set as a subscriber of an SNS topic.

 ## Issues
 Feel free to create an issue if you found a bug or have a feature requests.